bntti/animelist/README.md

   - Statistics of watched anime
   - Seeing others' profiles
 - `/related`
-  - Seeing related animes that are not on your list
+  - Seeing related anime that are not on your list

-### Future features
-- Listing tags to search by in `/animes`

 ### Features that I might add if I have enough time
 - Adding users as friends